AVC2-UESTC/DAR-TR-PEFT/readme.md

 ### Test

-Put the well-trained model weights into the `model_weights` folder, and run the following command to test the model:
+Put the well-trained model weights into the `model_weights` folder, and run the following command to test the model.

 Coming soon.